WayneDW/Parallel-Solvers-for-Linear-System/README.md

 # Parallelism-in-Matrix-Computations

+The following are 4 sections of codes to solve matrix computations of various types.

 Implement BBTS: Block banded triangular solver to solve Lx = b, where L is a banded lower triangular matrix with m subdiagonals.

 Implement a SPIKE-like algorithm to solve Lˆy = f, where Lˆ is a banded lower triangular matrix of order N = 32, 768 = 215, with t = 128 subdiagonals on a cluster of multicore nodes.
 Your code should be implemented using the MPI/OpenMP programming paradigm, and be tested on four nodes of the MC cluster.
 The SPIKE-like algorithm should be implemented using MPI.
 In this algorithm, use BBTS (from Part (a)) to solve the system involvings Lˆi.